GoldAik/pure-php-mvc/README.md

 A project based on the MVC pattern, featuring a simple and lightweight implementation of selected functionalities in pure PHP.
 The project was created without using external packages or libraries to demonstrate fundamental solutions.

 **Note!**
 This project is provided solely for educational and inspirational purposes.
-It has not been tested for security, performance, or stability.
-It should not be used in production environments or for hosting real websites.
+It has not been tested for security, performance, or stability. **It should not be used in production environments or for hosting real websites**.

 ---